 You will find that the majority of my recipes include a balance of fridge and store cupboards ingredients.

-- Salt – Flaky, from the sea and in industrial quantities.
+- Salt – flaky, from the sea and in industrial quantities.
 That’s how I like my salt.
-I have several variations – white sea salt flakes as my go-to, smoked salt, chilli and garlic salt and celery salt (all from Halen Mon)
+I have several variations – white sea salt flakes as my go-to, smoked salt, chilli and garlic salt and celery salt for a Bloody Mikey (all from Halen Mon)

-- Black Pepper – bought from any old where.
-I like to buy them whole and grind myself
+- Black pepper – bought from any old where.
+I like to buy them whole and then grind them myself, but keep the whole ones hand for stock making and poaching.

-- Pasta – I’m fine to only keep a short pasta and a long pasta.
-Just having penne and linguine in the house will keep me sane.
+- Pasta – I’m fine to only keep a short pasta and a long pasta on the go.
+Just having penne and linguine in the house will keep me safe.

-- Noodles – I like the thinner rice ones I can soak in water or the thicker eggy ones.
-Anything else I don’t really need
+- Noodles – I like the thinner rice ones I can soak in water, the thicker eggy ones, and instant ones.
+Always instant ones, so that I can do this.

 - Couscous – I cook couscous more than I care to admit.
 All you need is some seasoning and a kettle.

-- Seeds – I will always have pumpkin, sunflower and chia
+- Seeds – I will always have pumpkin and sunflower.

 - Granola and cereal – I make my own granola and always keep a jar of it to hand.
 Otherwise, it’s Kellog’s Crunchy Nut for me.

-- Mixed nuts – I buy a bag of mixed ones and then fish out what I need.
-It’s cheaper.
-Plus the basis of a banging pesto.
+- Mixed nuts – I like to keep walnuts on the go and I always have some kind of coated peanut around (salt and vinegar coated peanuts for me) but often I just buy a bag of mixed nuts and then fish out what I need when I need them.
+It’s cheaper, plus it’s the basis of a banging pesto.

-- Peanut butter – thick and crunchy for me and smooth for the dog.
-It’s his favourite treat
+- Peanut butter – thick and crunchy for me and smooth for the dogs when I need to coax them into taking their medicine.

-- Popcorn and pretzels – my favourite snacks.
-Always heavily salted
+- Salted popcorn, wine gums, peanut M&Ms, and pretzels – my favourite snacks.

-- Chillies – long, red, thin and fiery
+- Chillies – long, red, thin and fiery, and smuggled into as many dinners as possible without my partner noticing.

 - Cheese – I only ever keep 1 or 2 at a time.
-A block of mature and a block of blue will do me fine, plus Parmesan and a tub of soft cheese
+A block of mature (for Mac & Cheese, grating on beans on toast or a grilled sandwich) and a block of blue will do me fine, plus Parmesan and a tub of soft cheese.
+Soft cheese is a god send actually, go buy some, because it makes a good toast topper, cake topper, and pasta sauce when you’re struggling.

 - Mushrooms – for soups, noodles, gravies, salads… for life.

-- Herbs – I’ll always have thyme rosemary, coriander and parsley.
-Anything else can come and go as it pleases.
+- Herbs – I’ll always have fresh thyme, dill, coriander and parsley.
+Anything else can come and go as it is needed.

-- Pickled stuff – plump green olives, oily roast red peppers, gherkins, jalapenos, little onions, preserved lemons, Kim Chi
+- Pickled stuff – plump green olives, oily roast red peppers, gherkins, jalapenos, little onions, preserved lemons, kimchi, but also some homemade pickles.

-- Jars – cherry jam, blackberry jam, lemon curd, redcurrant jelly and all the jars of marmalade I can fit, one good chutney on the go, Branston pickle, mint sauce on every Sunday roast, Colman’s mustard, pesto (always green and mostly homemade) and a random jar of Shrimp Paste I’ll never use
+- Jars – cherry jam, blackberry jam, lemon curd, redcurrant jelly, all the jars of marmalade I can fit, one good chutney on the go, Branston pickle, mint sauce on every Sunday roast, Colman’s mustard, Dijon mustard, pesto (green and red) and a random jar of Shrimp Paste I’ll never use

-- Sauces – Frank’s Hot Sauce and Sriracha.
-Forever.
-A bottle of red ketchup too.
-I don’t care about the brand, it only ever goes in bacon sandwiches.
+- Sauces – Frank’s Hot Sauce forever and always and maybe some Sriracha when I fancy it.
+A bottle of red ketchup too – Daddy’s only – and it goes in bacon sandwiches, and nothing else.

-- Alcohol – bottled beer and Prosecco for me
+- Alcohol – bottled beer and Prosecco for the house and guests, a vanillery, buttery Chardonnay for me and a New Zealand Sauvignon Blanc for him.

 - Peas – always on hand.
-I want the wherewithal to make a pea puree at all times
+I want the wherewithal to make some version of a pea soup at all times.

-- Ice – for drinks.
-The only things in life that should be served room temperature water is house plants and kettle
+- Ice cubes – because the only things in life that should be served room temperature water are house plants and kettles.

-- Fish fingers – for quick fish tacos and sandwiches.
+- Fish fingers – for quick fish tacos and of course, sandwiches.
 Lots of butter and ketchup.
+Also Nigella’s Fish Finger Bhorta which has become a weekly staple for me.

 - Stock – usually vegetable or chicken from the bones of a roast.
 Made from scratch and frozen in ziplock bags.